 Let's stay real.
 Photographers - visual artists of all kinds - often enthuse about the beauty and unity of everything, using light to reflect the inner self, etc.

-I also want to create something beautiful and artistic, certainly, but I don't paint (or dance, thankfully) - I photograph.
-I like being able to make variations on an image with slightly different framing, or magnification, or depth of field, or exposures.
-The immediacy of that isn't easily replicated with other visual media.
+Controlling a myriad of technical adjustments offers the freedom to make images with slightly different framing, or magnification, or depth of field, or exposures.
+That immediacy isn't easily replicated with other visual media.

 Thanks for visiting!